We use some essential cookies to make this website work.

 Sets out medicines that cannot be exported from the UK or hoarded because they are needed for UK patients.

 Monthly PDF editions of the Drug Safety Update newsletter from MHRA and its independent advisor, the Commission on Human Medicines

 How to apply for a clinical trial including eligibility, phases, model IMPDs, costs and how to make changes to your application.

-Guidance on how to get an e-cigarette on the market in Great Britain and Northern Ireland, including the notification scheme and reporting problems with e-cigarettes.
+Consumer advice and details of how to report problems with e-cigarettes with guidance on how to place an e-cigarette on the market in Great Britain and Northern Ireland, including the notification scheme.